Chris McGurk: Cineverse

-In May 2023, under the leadership of Chairman and CEO Chris McGurk, Cinedigm rebranded as Cineverse, marking the sun setting of its legacy digital cinema business and new focus on streaming and independent films for passionate fandoms.
+In May 2023, under the leadership of Chairman and CEO Chris McGurk, Cinedigm rebranded as Cineverse, marking a shift from its digital cinema business to a new focus on streaming and independent films.

-Cineverse manages a library of over 71,000 films, series, and podcasts, distributing them across a network of more than 30 streaming channels.
-These include genre-driven platforms like Screambox for horror enthusiasts, Dove Channel for women’s entertainment, and Fandor for independent film lovers.
+Cineverse manages a library of over 71,000 films, series and podcasts, distributing them across a network of more than 30 streaming channels.
+These include genre-driven platforms like Screambox for horror enthusiasts, the Dove Channel for women’s entertainment and Fandor for independent film lovers.
 The company claims to reach over 150 million unique users per month with more than one billion minutes of curated content monthly across platforms.

 Under McGurk’s leadership, Cineverse released Terrifier 3, which became the highest-grossing unrated film in U.S. history., earning approximately $90 million in global revenue.
 Cineverse is also the owner of Bloody Disgusting, a leading horror media brand acquired in 2021.

-Next, Cineverse is slated to release a reboot of The Toxic Avenger in August 2025.
+Cineverse also released a reboot of The Toxic Avenger in August 2025.

 Cineverse has also invested in proprietary technology.
-This includes streaming platform Matchpoint.tv which offers OTT operators tools for content ingestion, automation, and monetization.
+This includes streaming platform Matchpoint.tv, which offers OTT operators tools for content ingestion, automation and monetization.
 CineSearch.com is an AI-powered content discovery engine designed to help users find and personalize streaming across platforms.
 Cineverse also operates C360.com, its programmatic advertising hub, enabling buyers and brands to target audiences across its network of streaming channels through automated ad solutions.

 In the audio space, Cineverse operates the Cineverse Podcast Network.
-This includes BloodyFM, a horror and true crime podcast label featuring popular shows like Murder in America, Tower 4, and Dead Meat.
+This includes BloodyFM, a horror and true crime podcast label featuring popular shows like Murder in America, Tower 4 and Dead Meat.
 Additionally, the network offers entertainment and comedy content.